EPICmynamesBG/subito-bot/README.md

 <a href="https://github.com/EPICmynamesBG/subito-bot/blob/master/PRIVACY">Privacy Policy</a>

+## Disclaimers

-_Disclaimer: This privacy policy is only guaranteed for the instance of Subito hosted at dev.brandongroff.com_
+_This privacy policy is only guaranteed for the instance of Subito hosted at dev.brandongroff.com_

+_While Subito bot was built to use the Subito soup schedule, this app is completely unassociated with the Subito business.
+The logo and all content existing at [subitosoups.com](http://www.subitosoups.com/) are property of Subito.
+This application exists solely as an alternate way to view and be notified of their soup calendar and was independently developed._

+_The use of the Subito logo in the Slack App store submission is currently being discussed with Subito management.
+While completely unassociated with the Subito business, the submission will not be made fully public until/unless Subito soups approves the project._